Thursday, 12/2/21, Norristown via Zoom

 This workshop focuses on the challenge of engaging peripheral and reluctant family members in family treatment.
 One of the core mechanisms of change in ESFT is ensuring that all key family members have been identified and are engaged and participating in the change process.
 Common reasons that a family member may be reluctant to participate in treatment are identified, along with Motivational Interviewing strategies for addressing these challenges.
-Resistance is described in terms of the Stages of Change and the relationship between the family member and the therapist.
+Resistance is described in terms of the Stages of Change and the relationship interactions between the family member and the ESFT therapist.
 Motivational Interviewing techniques such as Rolling with Resistance, Developing Discrepancies and Increasing Self-Efficacy are defined, discussed and then role played for skill development.
-One way that reluctant family members can be identified is through the development of the family ecomap.
+One way that reluctant family members can be identified and engaged in ESFT treatment is through the development of the family ecomap.
 The components of the eco-map assessment tool and intervention, is described.
-Therapists practice conducting an eco-map interview and using Motivational Interviewing (MI) skills through role play.
+Therapists role play conducting an eco-map interview through integrating the Motivational Interviewing skills.

 As a result of participating in this workshop, therapists will be able to:

-- Describe treatment resistance through a relationship lens
+- Define treatment resistance from a relationship lens.

-- Identify MI strategies for increasing family member engagement
+- Identify Motivational Interviewing strategies for increasing family member engagement in sessions.

 Frequently Asked Questions

 Visit our FBMHS Policies & FAQs for additional information regarding the CFBT online learning center, accommodations for disabilities, reporting problems with the course, instructions for viewing webinars, etc.